SearchWP Blog

 Once you get to the Downloads page, press the Download SearchWP button to start downloading the plugin to your computer.

 The next step is to install SearchWP.
 To do that, you’ll need to upload the downloaded file to your site.
+If you need help with that, you can check out this how to install a WordPress plugin detailed step-by-step tutorial.

 Step 2: Customize Your Elementor Search Results Page